amaan2810/hello-world/README.md

 Hello!

 This is Amaan here.
-I am new to GitHub and learningnew things in the field of Data Science.
+I am new to GitHub and learning new things in the field of Data Science.
 P.S.: It's fun!